rohitpugazh/daily-fun-facts/README.md

 **Latest Fun Fact:**

-> In a survey of 200000 ostriches over 80 years, not one tried to bury its head in the sand.
+> 28% of Africa is classified as wilderness.
+In North America, its 38%.

 [Source](https://www.djtech.net/humor/shorty_useless_facts.htm)